A ruined old home in Shingal (Sinjar) following war with the Islamic State.

-Over the past decade, public policymakers have asked for tighter links between empirical research and policymaking.
-They recognize that complex, multifaceted conflicts require policy informed by multidisciplinary study, rigorous data-driven research, and sophisticated analysis.
+Policymakers are seeking tighter links between empirical research and policymaking, recognizing that complex, multifaceted conflicts require policy informed by multidisciplinary study, rigorous data-driven research, and sophisticated analysis.

-As the first institute of our kind, we are promoting research practices and sharing insights that will inform public policy.
-The Pearson Institute will fill a critical gap by identifying new strategies to reduce or mitigate global conflicts and achieve real and enduring impact by influencing public policy in ways that ultimately create a world more at peace.
+At The Pearson Institute, we identify new strategies to reduce or mitigate global conflicts and seek to achieve real and enduring impact by influencing policy in ways that ultimately create a world more at peace.

-Annually through The Pearson Global Forum, we will also convene researchers, policymakers, security and military leaders, nongovernmental organizations (NGOs), civil society, and others to consider global conflict in all its forms and discuss how empirical insights can help inform public policy.
+Annually through The Pearson Global Forum, we convene researchers, policymakers, practitioners, students, civil society members, and others to consider global conflict in all its forms and discuss how empirical insights can help inform policy.

 Connecting Research and Policy

 How can societies around the world measurably reduce global conflict and its devastating impact?
-The Pearson Institute for the Study and Resolution of Global Conflicts is confronting this challenge head-on.
+The Pearson Institute for the Study and Resolution of Global Conflicts seeks to confront this challenge head-on.

-The Pearson Institute seeks to understand the complex causes and consequences of conflict by mobilizing the best minds and the most innovative tools and technology to get to the roots of terrorism.
-In the shadow of continued attacks in this country and those abroad, this effort is about identifying how terrorism is spawned, and how it grows and spreads.
+The Pearson Institute seeks to understand the complex causes and consequences of conflict by mobilizing the best minds and the most innovative tools and technology to get to the roots of these issues.

-We’re building a research community of preeminent scholars from multiple disciplines who are applying the latest scientific methodologies to understand and address the complex mix of economic, political, religious, cultural, and psychological variables that fuel conflict and the damage it inflicts on countries, communities, and individuals.
+Our community of researchers is comprised of preeminent scholars from multiple disciplines who are applying the latest scientific methodologies to understand and address the complex mix of economic, political, religious, cultural, and psychological variables that fuel conflict and the damage it inflicts on countries, communities, and individuals.

-And we’re helping new generations of conflict scholars and policymakers to acquire the skills they need to ask relevant questions, challenge the status quo, and design solutions that work.
+We equip new generations of conflict scholars and policymakers with the skills they need to ask relevant questions, challenge the status quo, and design solutions that work.

-Situated within the University of Chicago Harris School of Public Policy, The Pearson Institute and The Pearson Global Forum are the preeminent destinations for those who care about creating a world more at peace.
-We continue to attract world-class faculty, gifted students, and policymakers who understand the benefits of basing public policy and humanitarian aid decisions on rigorous, evidence-based research.
+Situated within the University of Chicago Harris School of Public Policy, The Pearson Institute and The Pearson Global Forum are destinations for those who care about creating a world more at peace.